Bank of England’s Interest Hike

 It is important to remember the level of investment that took place as European Central Bank QE crowded out much of EU investment, driving it into the UK economy.
 With this now depleting, a higher rate of interest would replenish lost investment.

 Although rates were increased, there were several dovish aspects of the Bank of England’s minutes release.
 The first was that inflation is expected to be over 3% from October.
 Another is that the Bank also stated their projections are based on a smooth adjustment of the UK Economy to Brexit.
 This is slightly concerning for some considering the lack of action regarding Article 50 and Brexit.
 The amount of uncertainty surrounding a smooth European departure lead some to accuse the rate hike of today as premature.

 Impact on Trade Finance

 Due to the Forex markets reactions to the Monetary adjustment, any Forward Contracts being made should now be done so with consideration of the new exchange rates after today.
 With the Sterling worth less against the dollar and Euro than it was yesterday, any outward contracts being made should be put on hold.
-However, this writer is sure many traders are now more than accustomed to a weaker pound.

 The Long Term